jeremyckahn/rekapi-controls/README.md

 - dist/rekapi-controls.jquery-ui-bundle.css
 - dist/rekapi-controls.css

+You will also need the `dist/images` directory, but the files above will do the loading for you.

 Create a Rekapi animation.
 Please see the [documentation on Rekapi](https://github.com/jeremyckahn/rekapi/blob/master/README.md) for more information, but here's a quick, copy/paste-able example:

 ````html